-Helpful documents and websites for your use.
+Helpful webinars, documents, and websites for your use.

 CDC Guideline for Prescribing Opioids for Chronic Pain: United States 2016: This guideline provides recommendations for primary care clinicians who are prescribing opioids for chronic pain outside of active cancer treatment, palliative care, and end-of-life care.
 The guideline addresses 1) when to initiate or continue opioids for chronic pain; 2) opioid selection, dosage, duration, follow-up, and discontinuation; and 3) assessing risk and addressing harms of opioid use.

 U.S. Department of Veterans Affairs (VA)/Department of Defense (DOD) Clinical Practice Guidelines: The VA/DOD Clinical Practice Guidelines describe the critical decision points in the management of Opioid Therapy (OT) for chronic pain.